 Any variables declared under any function body are automatic by default.
 Whenever the functions are executed, they are recreated each and every time.

-break and continue keyword: It is used with any loops or switch-case statements which are conditional statements, which will see in the coming modules, but generally break keyword is used to terminate some action and come out of that particular block, whereas continue keyword is used to continue with the particular statement then and there.
+break and continue keyword in C programming: It is used with any loops or switch-case statements which are conditional statements, which will see in the coming modules, but generally break keyword is used to terminate some action and come out of that particular block, whereas continue keyword is used to continue with the particular statement then and there.

-for, while, do: These are the types of loops present in C Programming, used to perform different actions.
+for, while, do keyword in C programming: These are the types of loops present in C Programming, used to perform different actions.

-if, else, switch, case, default: These are the conditional statements, used for making decisions for controlling the structure of the program.
+if, else, switch, case, default keyword in C programming: These are the conditional statements, used for making decisions for controlling the structure of the program.

 These are some of the keywords with their respective meanings, we will cover each keyword in detail in their respective sections, as of now we should only need to know this much.